National Academy of Sciences of Ukraine: Establishment of the Academy

 The initiative to create the institution came from the Ukrainian Science Society in April 1917, eight months before the beginning of the Soviet-Ukrainian War.
 The institution materialized during the time of the first Ukrainian State, when Mykola Vasylenko, at that time the Minister of Education and Arts, proposed the formation of a special commission.
 Led by Volodymyr Vernadskyi, an academic of the Russian Academy of Sciences, the commission produced a bill for creation of a Ukrainian Academy of Science in Kyiv, a National Library, a National Museum, and other scientific institutions.
 At the end of June 1918 the creation of the Academy was raised at the Ukrainian Science Society Extraordinary General Assembly.
 By 17 September, a bill for the creation of the Academy had been written, and the statute drafted.
-On 14 November, 1918, the Ukrainian Academy of Sciences was established in law. and also approved the UAS statute, the UAS staff and its institutions and the order of Ministry of National Education about appointing the first 12 full members (academicians) of the UAS.
+On 14 November 1918, the Ukrainian Academy of Sciences was established in law. and also approved the UAS statute, the UAS staff and its institutions and the order of Ministry of National Education about appointing the first 12 full members (academicians) of the UAS.

-According to its original statute, the Academy consisted of three research departments in history and philology (1st department), physics and mathematics (2nd department), as well as social studies (3rd department).
+According to its original statute, the Academy consisted of three research departments in history and philology (first department), physics and mathematics (second department), as well as social studies (third department).
 Its structural units became permanent commissions and institutes.
-There were planned 15 institutes, 14 permanent commissions, 6 museums, 2 offices, 2 laboratories, botanical and acclimatization gardens, astronomical observatory, biology station, printing house and national library.
-All publishing of academy was to be printed in the Ukrainian language.
+There were planned 15 institutes, 14 permanent commissions, six museums, two offices, two laboratories, botanical and acclimatization gardens, astronomical observatory, biology station, printing house and national library.
+All publishing of academy was to be printed in Ukrainian.
 Its statute emphasized the all-Ukrainian nature: the members could be not only citizens of the Ukrainian State, but also the Ukrainian scientists of the West Ukraine (at that time citizens of Austria-Hungary).
 Foreigners could become academicians as well, but on the resolution of the 2/3 of the active members' composition.